The Importance of Logging and Monitoring in CISSP Domain 6

 Introduction

-Hey I’m Rob Witcher, and I’m here to help YOU pass the CISSP exam.
-I am going to walk you through a review of the major topics in Domain 6, specifically focusing on logging and monitoring.
+Hey, I’m Rob Witcher from Destination Certification, and I’m here to help YOU pass the CISSP exam.
+We are going to go through a review of the major topics related to Log Review & Analysis in Domain 6, to understand how they interrelate, and to guide your studies.

 Logging events from multiple systems, aggregating the data and analyzing the data - essentially logging and monitoring is an important part of security assessment.